 COVID-19 UPDATE: The City Clerk’s Office has temporarily relocated its public information counter to the 2nd Floor, Window #2, at City Hall.
-City Hall is only open to the public on Tuesdays, Thursdays, and Fridays.
+City Hall is only open to the public on Mondays, Tuesdays, Thursdays, and Fridays.

-We're conducting all transactions by appointment only, on Tuesday, Thursday, or Friday, when City Hall is open to the public.
+We're conducting all transactions by appointment only on Monday, Tuesday, Thursday, or Friday, when City Hall is open to the public.
 Constituents most commonly visit the City of Boston City Clerk to file for a business certificate, domestic partnership, raffle, or notarized document.
 Please note: The following are not reasons to visit the City Clerk's Office:

 - Contact the Registry Department if you want to file for a marriage license or have requests for birth and death certificates.

 - Contact the Parking Clerk's Office if you want to:

 Please use our online scheduler to book your appointment with the City Clerk.
 If there are no appointment slots available when you access the scheduler, please check back in 24 hours to view any available time slots.
 Appointments are required.
 Due to COVID-19 precautions and restrictions, no walk-ins are allowed.